ktanff/yousee/README.md

  2           3       ----       5    0         2      3       5    0         2     3
  S           h                  a              r      p       E              y     e
 ```

+# UCOH
+-- The usage syntax is the same as for *uc*, but it generates with different coverage patterns - somehow might get confused more by others.